- Admissions Calendar & Audition Schedule

 The family interview is the last step.
 We’ve become acquainted artistically – this is the chance for us to get to know the whole you better.

-Family interviews are held with the applying student and at least one supporting adult, staff from the relevant arts department, the Dean of Students, and the Dean of Academics.
+Family interviews are held with the applying student and at least one supporting adult, the Director of Enrollment, staff from the relevant arts department, Director of Student Affairs, Director of Administrative Operations or Admissions Coordinator.
 Interviews are approximately 20 minutes long.
 They give us a chance to get to know each other better and to see if Ellington seems to be a mutual fit.